AIPS HELP file for IMLOD in 31DEC09

 PURPOSE

-IMLOD is the task used to read images from tape to disk in
+IMLOD is the task used to read images from tape or disk to disk in

 the format used by AIPS.
-There are two tape formats recognized
+There are two formats recognized by AIPS are

-by AIPS; FITS format and IBM-map format.
-FITS format is the
+FITS format and IBM-map format.
+FITS format is the most general and

-most general and images can be written on tape in this format
+images can be written on tape or disk in this format from many

-from many institutions.
-The IBM-map format is an old format
+institutions.
+The IBM-map format is an old format which is compatible

-FITTP is the AIPS task which generates a FITS tape from an
+FITTP and FITAB are the AIPS tasks which generate a FITS tape or

 In FITS, each image is contained in a separate file.
 For

-than one image can be loaded with one execution of IMLOD if they
+image can be loaded with one execution of IMLOD if they are in

-are in consecutive files on the tape.
-Certain extension files
+consecutive files on the tape.
+Certain extension files may be

-may be associated with an image.
-At the present time general
+associated with an image.
+At the present time general tables files and

 FITS format files can be read from a disk file on one of